 “Here I Come”

-Over four decades ago in 1978, the first Oloiya store was opened by one by Mr Khue Chow Kong.
+Over four decades ago in 1978, the first Oloiya store was opened by one by Mr Khue Chow Kong, its website states.

-Before that, though, Mr Khue had already been an entrepreneur, having sold kaya and lo hon ko drinks (or luo han guo, AKA monk fruit drink) in the 1960s, according to Oloiya’s website.
+Before that, though, Mr Khue had already been an entrepreneur, having sold kaya and lo hon ko drinks (or luo han guo, AKA monk fruit drink) in the 1960s.

 Early on in the 70s, Mr Khue ventured into making orange juice under the name of Mo Dik Sin, which means Super Fresh.